amckennafoster/nbidata/docs/curation/curation.md

 The three main sections on this page are:

 1. Data Embargoes: Work with the researcher to plan publication for their data.
 1. Curating Data & Reports: Formatting the dataset and report so they meet open science best practices.
 2. Metadata: Recording the information that describes the dataset and report (title, authors, etc).
 This is essential to make the files searchable and useful once uploaded to the Repository.

 # Data Embargoes

 In an ideal world, a dataset would be ready for publication with the report.
 However, there are many reasons why a researcher may want to postpone publication.
 Researchers have the option to submit their data with their report to NBI under an agreed upon embargo postponing publication to a future date.
 The default time period is **two years**.
 The benefit of embargoing, rather than just submitting data at some later point, is that NBI holds a copy of the data in case the researcher either loses the dataset or goes incommunicado.
 Additionally, timely submission of data means the NBI Wrangler can curate the dataset while the project is fresh on the mind.
+Work with the researcher to fill out the [Data Plan](https://raw.githubusercontent.com/nantucketbiodiversity/NBIdigitalrepo/master/files/documents/Researcher-Data-Plan.pdf).

 The researcher has the following options: